What is ableist language and why is it harmful?

 I always find it extraordinary that people who have been oppressed on the basis of their physical differences — how their bodies look and work — can still hold to the idea that some bodies are better than others.
 Perhaps there is something in the human mind that absolutely must project wrongness onto some kind of Other so that everyone else can feel whole and free.
 In the culture I live in, disabled bodies often fit the bill.

-5. If my disabled friend says it’s okay to use these words, doesn’t that make it all right to use them?
+If my disabled friend says it’s okay to use these so called 'ableist words,' doesn’t that make it all right to use them?

-Please don’t make any one of us the authority on language.
+Please don’t make any one of us the authority on what is or is not ableist language.
 It should go without saying, but think for yourself about the impact of the language you’re using.
-If you stop using a word because someone told you to, you’re doing it wrong.
+If you stop using an ableist word because someone told you to, you’re doing it wrong.
 It’s much better if you understand why.

 It is also important to remember many people who identify with particular disabilities, or disability, in general, may use terms that seem to be ableist.
 But, as Lydia X.Z.
 Brown (Autistic Hoya) writes: